jmsanpascual/angular-desktop-notification/README.md

   - options.autoClose - a boolean property that will close the notification after the duration specified (Defaults to true)
   - options.duration - an integer that will set the seconds before the notification is automatically closed (Defaults to 5)
   - options.showOnPageHidden - a boolean property that will only show the notification if the page is hidden (Defaults to false)
+  - options.onClick - a function that will trigger when the notification is clicked (Defaults to none)
 ```javascript
 desktopNotification.show(title, options);
 ```